UniversalRobots/Universal_Robots_ROS_Driver/README.md

 connected properly.
 In the Ethernet/IP fieldbus Installation screen (e-series: *Installation > Fieldbus > EtherNet/IP*, CB3: *Installation > EtherNet/IP*) you can select the action that is being executed upon a loss of EtherNet/IP Scanner connection.
-If you select "None", save installation and program, then no exception is raised when no connection to the fieldbus scanner can be established (note: This is only to get the `External Control` running.
+If you select "None", save the installation and program, then no exception is raised when no connection to the fieldbus scanner can be established (note: This is only to get the `External Control` running.
 You probably want to make sure that a connection to the fieldbus scanner can indeed be made).
 If you don't use EtherNet/IP